LagoLunatic/GCFT/README.md

 * Most J3D formats (BMD/BDL models and their animations)
 * JPC (JPA particle effect archives) (versions 1-00 and 2-10)
 * Yaz0 and Yay0 (compression)
+* BMG Messages (currently only for The Legend of Zelda: The Wind Waker)

 Features:
 * Open and view GCMs, RARCs, BTIs, and JPCs